boostercloud/booster/docs/chapters/04_features.md

 As you can see, we just check if the `cartUserId` is equal to the `currentUser.id`, which is the user id extracted from the auth token.
 This way, we can throw an exception and avoid this user to call this command.

-But this is not all, remember that the `beforeCommand` parameter is an array of functions.
+But this is not all, remember that the `before` parameter is an array of functions.
 That is because these functions are chainable:
 1. Imagine that we have 2 functions: `beforeFn` and `beforeFnV2`
 2. When sending a command, the `beforeFn` above will be called, and we could change the `input` variable (for example)
 3. That changed `input` variable will then be passed to the next function `beforeFnV2`